How Much Compensation For A Child Injury Claim?

 - Child Car Accident Claim – it is very real that car accidents and road traffic accidents happen on the roads all the time and children can be involved.
 Just as adults can be injured through road collisions, so can children.
 If a child has been involved in a road accident and is injured, they can make a claim for child injury compensation.
 Car accident claims for a child can be pursued by a parent or an adult who has responsibility for the child as they will act as a litigation friend.

-The graph below shows the risk that is posed to child passengers in cars.
+The graph below comes from the Department for Transport’s 2019 annual report on reported road casualties in the UK.
 It shows that there were around 6,000 car passenger casualties experienced by those aged 0-16.

 Child personal injury settlements are organised differently to adult personal injury compensation settlements in as much as they need to go through an ‘Infant Approval Hearing’ which will take place at a local court so that a judge can ensure that the child is receiving efficient damages for the injuries sustained.
 All child personal injury settlements in the UK have to go through such a hearing to be approved.